 2. Low-FODMAP diet are carbohydrates that can ferment in the gut, causing gas, bloating, and other digestive symptoms in individuals with IBS.

-3. The low-FODMAP diet involves eliminating high-FODMAP foods for a period and then systematically reintroducing them to identify specific triggers.
+3. The low-FODMAP diet involves eliminating high-FODMAP foods for a period of time and then systematically reintroducing them to identify specific triggers.

 4. Working with a registered dietitian is recommended to ensure nutritional adequacy and proper implementation of the low FODMAP diet.